Mongoose vs Prisma in 2026: MongoDB vs SQL-First

 });

-await Order.find({ 'items.productId': productId });
+const orders = await Order.find({ 'items.productId': productId });

-// This is NOT possible in Prisma:
+// The following is NOT possible in Prisma:

 model Order {